rom1mouret/mpcl/README.md

 ##### > If domains A and B are similar, does learning A help with learning B?

 Not in vanilla MPCL.
-But nothing stops you from implementing multi-task learning orthogonally to MPLC.
+But nothing stops you from implementing multi-task learning techniques orthogonally to MPLC.
 For instance, you can [implement soft parameter sharing](https://ruder.io/multi-task/index.html#softparametersharing) between processors.

 ##### > Can trained latent layers be safely connected to other modules without interference risks?